History of Icelandic: The language of the Norwegian settlers

 Most of the original settlers of Iceland came from Western Norway, bringing with them the western dialect of Old Norse.
 Due to its geographic isolation and consequent lack of influence from other stratum languages, the development of the language was entirely independent.
 However, it would be wrong to suggest that the language that was brought to Iceland was completely homogeneous; even though most of the settlers were from western Norway, there were a number from other parts of the country and also from other Scandinavian countries.
 Therefore, the language that grew up in Iceland was influenced by all of the Norwegian dialects of the time.
 The close intermingling of the people of the island, especially at the Alþingi (the general meeting that took place at the beginning of each summer at Þingvellir) contributed to even out the differences between the various dialects: traits common to all dialects were reinforced, while the most marked differences gradually disappeared.
 Although it is not known exactly how the language developed, modern Icelandic has evolved less than other Scandinavian languages.
 The unique development of Icelandic, which eventually resulted in its complete separation from Norwegian and the other Scandinavian languages, began with the landnám or first settlement.
 Icelandic has lost all trace of the tonal nature of early Scandinavian languages, traces of which are noticeable in modern Norwegian and especially Swedish.
 Research has been carried out to identify certain traits of the language, for example the so-called preaspiration, but the results were inconclusive.
 Icelandic shares such characteristics with two other languages: Faroese and the Swedish spoken in Finland.

 The Scandinavian period (550–1050)

-The period from 550 to 1050 is called the Scandinavian or 'Common Nordic' period.
+The period from 550 to 1050 is called the Scandinavian or "Common Nordic" period.
 During this time, a notably unified common language was spoken throughout Scandinavia.
-The key position of Denmark as the focal point of the whole area meant that the language was often simply called 'Danish' (dǫnsk tunga).
+The key position of Denmark as the focal point of the whole area meant that the language was often simply called "Danish" (dǫnsk tunga).
 Even though the first hints of individual future developments were already identifiable in different parts of the vast region, there were no problems with mutual intelligibility.

 With regard to the dǫnsk tunga spoken in Iceland, there are no written documents from this period.
-Ancient Scandinavian runes were certainly widely known but were never used to write on papyrus (except Codex Runicus).
-They were designed as a sacred alphabet to be engraved into stone, metal or wood.
-In Iceland few runic inscriptions have been found and nearly all are dated after 1200.
+Ancient Scandinavian runes were certainly widely known but were never used to write on papyrus (except Codex Runicus) or skin.
+Few runic inscriptions have been found and nearly all are dated after 1200.